Best Event Networking Apps 2026: Whova, Brella & More

 Eventbrite | Event discovery + ticketing | N/A | Persistent | Standard | Free (fees vary)

-You're running or attending a festival, social event, community gathering, or professional event with a social dimension: FirstMove.
-It's the only option in this list that was built specifically for these contexts.
+Running or attending a festival, social event, community gathering, or professional event with a social dimension: FirstMove.
+It's the only option in this list built specifically for these contexts.

-You want to build a recurring community around a shared interest: Meetup.
-Use FirstMove at the events to enhance in-event connection.
+Want to build a recurring community around a shared interest: Meetup.
+Use FirstMove at the events themselves to improve in-event connection.

-FirstMove addresses this gap directly.
-It's the event networking tool that works for the majority of events that the rest of the market doesn't adequately serve.
+FirstMove addresses this directly.
+It's the event networking tool that works for the majority of events the rest of the market doesn't adequately serve.
+For the conference-side view, our roundup of alternatives to conference networking apps goes deeper.

 Try FirstMove